DeepDiver1975/kiteworks-api-kt/docs/FilesApi.md

 val id : kotlin.String = id_example // kotlin.String | File object ID of the task to retrieve
 val assigneeId : kotlin.String = assigneeId_example // kotlin.String | Assigned User unique identifier
 val assigneeIdColonIn : kotlin.String = assigneeIdColonIn_example // kotlin.String | Assigned User unique identifier.
-Search for results that contain any of specified values of this parameter. val due : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task due date
+Search for results that contain any of specified values of this parameter. val due : kotlin.String = 2013-10-20 // kotlin.String | Task due date
-val dueColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task due date.
+val dueColonGt : kotlin.String = 2013-10-20 // kotlin.String | Task due date.
 Search for result that has this parameter value greater than specified.
-val dueColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task due date.
-Search for result that has this parameter value greater or equal to the specified. val dueColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task due date.
-Search for result that has this parameter value less than specified. val dueColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task due date.
+val dueColonGte : kotlin.String = 2013-10-20 // kotlin.String | Task due date.
+Search for result that has this parameter value greater or equal to the specified. val dueColonLt : kotlin.String = 2013-10-20 // kotlin.String | Task due date.
+Search for result that has this parameter value less than specified. val dueColonLte : kotlin.String = 2013-10-20 // kotlin.String | Task due date.
 Search for result that has this parameter value less or equal to the specified. val parentId : kotlin.Int = 56 // kotlin.Int | Parent Comment identifier
 val parentIdColonIn : kotlin.Int = 56 // kotlin.Int | Parent Comment identifier.
 Search for results that contain any of specified values of this parameter. val userId : kotlin.String = userId_example // kotlin.String | Identifier of User who created a Task
 val userIdColonIn : kotlin.String = userIdColonIn_example // kotlin.String | Identifier of User who created a Task.
-Search for results that contain any of specified values of this parameter. val created : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task creation date
+Search for results that contain any of specified values of this parameter. val created : kotlin.String = 2013-10-20 // kotlin.String | Task creation date
-val createdColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task creation date.
+val createdColonGt : kotlin.String = 2013-10-20 // kotlin.String | Task creation date.
 Search for result that has this parameter value greater than specified.
-val createdColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task creation date.
-Search for result that has this parameter value greater or equal to the specified. val createdColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task creation date.
-Search for result that has this parameter value less than specified. val createdColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task creation date.
-Search for result that has this parameter value less or equal to the specified. val modified : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task modification date
+val createdColonGte : kotlin.String = 2013-10-20 // kotlin.String | Task creation date.
+Search for result that has this parameter value greater or equal to the specified. val createdColonLt : kotlin.String = 2013-10-20 // kotlin.String | Task creation date.
+Search for result that has this parameter value less than specified. val createdColonLte : kotlin.String = 2013-10-20 // kotlin.String | Task creation date.
+Search for result that has this parameter value less or equal to the specified. val modified : kotlin.String = 2013-10-20 // kotlin.String | Task modification date
-val modifiedColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task modification date.
+val modifiedColonGt : kotlin.String = 2013-10-20 // kotlin.String | Task modification date.
 Search for result that has this parameter value greater than specified.
-val modifiedColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task modification date.
-Search for result that has this parameter value greater or equal to the specified. val modifiedColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task modification date.
-Search for result that has this parameter value less than specified. val modifiedColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Task modification date.
+val modifiedColonGte : kotlin.String = 2013-10-20 // kotlin.String | Task modification date.
+Search for result that has this parameter value greater or equal to the specified. val modifiedColonLt : kotlin.String = 2013-10-20 // kotlin.String | Task modification date.
+Search for result that has this parameter value less than specified. val modifiedColonLte : kotlin.String = 2013-10-20 // kotlin.String | Task modification date.
 Search for result that has this parameter value less or equal to the specified. val contentsColonContains : kotlin.String = contentsColonContains_example // kotlin.String | Task content.
 Search for result that contains specified characters in this parameter. val status : kotlin.collections.List<kotlin.String> =  // kotlin.collections.List<kotlin.String> | Task status
 val deleted : kotlin.Boolean = true // kotlin.Boolean | Whether the task has been deleted